marwanabb/CRLM-instance/README.md

 # CRLM-instance

-Code for ISBI-2025 Conference - Exploring learning transferability in deep segmentation of liver colorectal metastases
+Code for ISBI-2025 Conference - INSTANCE-AWARE DEEP LEARNING FOR LIVER METASTASIS SEGMENTATION

 To be released with publication.